 - Phone numbers (automatically made as “click to call”),

 - while the category isn’t displayed, it does appear to influence the extra styling image Google sometimes adds to websites.

 The site can be live even before your listing is verified.
 However, if your listing gets suspended, the site may be taken down as well.

-Click the hamburger menu at the upper left to show a menu.
+Click the hamburger menu ( three horizontal lines in a stack ) at the upper left to show a menu.
 You should see a new option Website, just below Photos.

-Google My Business User at the level of owner or manager (but not communication manager) have the ability to access and edit the website builder from within the GMB dashboard.
+Google My Business Users at the level of owner or manager (but not communication manager) have the ability to access and edit the website builder from within the GMB dashboard.

-The first step is to pick the overall look of the site – a theme.
+The first step is to pick the the overall look of the site - a theme.